nijithneo/Dorks/README.md

 This repository is licensed under the [MIT License](LICENSE), which means you are free to use and modify the contents as long as you include the original license and give appropriate credit.

----
-Please note that this README is a template and should be customized to match the specific context and purpose of your GitHub repository.